Russian prime minister angers Ukraine by visiting Crimea

 Russia has shrugged off the sanctions, though the absorption of Crimea and its 2 million residents creates a new financial burden as Russia struggles with slow growth, rising inflation, a weak currency and unusually high capital flight this year.

-Medvedev said he hoped Crimea's "colossal prospects" for tourism income would help it become self-sufficient.
+Medvedev indicated he hoped Crimea, which he said had "colossal prospects" for tourism income, would become self-sufficient.

 A senior local economic official said the impoverished Black Sea peninsula hopes for an economic leap forward with large-scale investments, state subsidies and tax breaks from Moscow.